The Goldilocks problem of the quasar contribution to reionization: Numerical Methods

 We consider a flat $\Lambda$CDM cosmological model and use the results of the \Planck satellite to fix the parameters that determine its background evolution and the power spectrum of the Gaussian linear perturbations \citep{Planck2015cosmo}.
 For the present-day values of the matter density, the baryon density and the Hubble parameter we thus use $\Omega_{\rm m} = 0.306$, $\Omega_{\rm b} = 0.0483$ and $H_0 = 67.9 \, {\rm km \, s^{-1} \, Mpc^{-1}}$, respectively.
 Moreover, the normalization of the linear power spectrum and the primordial spectral index are $\sigma_8 = 0.815$ and $n = 0.958$.

 We run four hydrodynamical simulations using the adaptive mesh refinement (AMR) code \ramses \citep{Ramses} and employing a cubic box of comoving side $L_{\rm box} = 100 \, \hMpc$ with periodic boundary conditions.
 The dark matter (DM) is sampled using $256^3$ particles (corresponding to a particle mass $m_{\rm DM} = 4.3 \times 10^9\, \hMsol $) while the hydrodynamical equations are solved on a base grid of $256^3$ elements with up to 7 levels of refinement.
 This way, the simulations reach a maximum nominal resolution of approximately $3 \, \hkpc$ and resolve the Jeans length of the gas with several computational mesh cells.
 The refinement strategy is quasi-Lagrangian, namely a cell is split whenever the enclosed mass exceeds the critical threshold of $8 \, m_{\rm DM}$.
 The initial conditions are produced using the GRAFIC package \citep{GRAFIC}.
 The gas is assumed to follow an ideal equation of state with adiabatic index $\gamma = 5/3$ and has a primordial composition (\ie the helium mass fraction is $Y = 0.24$).
 We do not track star formation and neglect stellar feedback since the scales of interest for the analysis of the EoR are much larger than those affected by such phenomena (see also \CCPone, \CCPtwo).
+This approximation may somewhat enhance the occurrence of dense systems that act as sinks of radiation.
 Note that our simulations do not include a background of UV radiation.
 The reason is twofold.
 First, we do not consider ionizing photons emitted by stars.
 Second, the ionizing radiation produced by QSOs is treated in post-processing as described in Section~\ref{sec:rt}.

 DM haloes are identified using the \texttt{HOP} finder \citep{HOP} in its default configuration.
 We only consider haloes containing more than 70 DM particles (corresponding to halo masses $\Mh > 3 \times 10^{11} \hMsol$) whose abundance agrees well with popular fitting functions \citep[e.g.][]{JenkinsHMF}.